iainfm/splatt/README.md

 The following Python libraries installed: Numpy, OpenCV-Python, SoundDevice

 Webcam, ideally with a built-in microphone.
 Depending on the light source used, a cheap one that is sensitive to Infra Red light is useful, or a better one with its IR filter removed and a visible light filter added.
 I am using [this](https://www.amazon.co.uk/gp/product/B09GFVR22Y/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) one.

-Because of its wide field of view I have added [this](https://www.amazon.co.uk/dp/B07XD8MTYH?psc=1&ref=ppx_yo2ov_dt_b_product_details) telephoto lens to it.
+Because of its wide field of view I have added a [telephoto lens](https://www.amazon.co.uk/dp/B07XD8MTYH?psc=1&ref=ppx_yo2ov_dt_b_product_details) to it, which I'd highly recomment as it is focussable, and provides a much tighter field of view than the (normally) wide-angle webcam.

 Point light source, eg either a visible or IR LED.
 CR2032 batteries can power a LED directly, or a 2xAA batter holder with a ~480R resistor in series with the LED.
 If you're feeling adventurous you can try using a joule thief, but I found the one I made didn't drive IR LEDs.